PREGNANCY

 Spray away the sting: new study tests lidocaine for IV pain in C-Section

-Symptom relief Not yet recruitingThis study tests whether a 10% lidocaine spray can reduce the pain of inserting an IV needle in women scheduled for a planned C-section.
-About 150 participants will receive either the lidocaine spray or a placebo before the IV is placed, and then rate their pain on a 0-10 scale. …
+Symptom relief Not yet recruitingThis study tests whether a 10% lidocaine spray can reduce the pain of inserting an IV needle in women scheduled for a C-section.
+About 150 participants will receive either the spray or a placebo before IV insertion and rate their pain on a 0–10 scale.
+The goal is to see if the sp…

 Matched conditions: PREGNANCY